fractalbass/data_science/_posts/2017-07-06-data_science_8.markdown

 > "Uh oh.
 Convolution neural networks take lots of time and computing resources."

 > "Wait...
 I don't need a convolution neural net to play the game that I just wrote.
-I can just use a straight SDG (stochastic gradient descent) algorithm with a standard sequential neural net."
+I can just use a straight SGD (stochastic gradient descent) algorithm with a standard sequential neural net."

 > "This isn't working.
 Maybe this neural net stuff wasn't such a good idea."